”Collaboration when data cannot be shared”

 - Participate in and take part of the learnings and results from our ongoing projects, for example regarding synthetic data and federated learning

 - Join existing Testbed initiatives such as Edge Lab

 - Use the innovation milieu as a platform for scaling results from regional projects to a national level as well as a forum to discuss common challenges and ideas.
 Reach out to us to see how we can support you.

 - Join the Region Reference Group, where you can follow the results from our projects and share experiences from your own projects in order to exchange valuable insights.

 Please reach out and we will be happy to talk more about how to collaborate!

 Are you wondering how to best use AI, overcome legal challenges and become data-driven?
 AI Sweden and partners are releasing a handbook for this!More about the handbook

-A part of the national Vision-Driven Healthcare programme
+A part of the Swedish National Vision-driven Healthcare Program

-The project involves the long-term establishment of an innovation environment.
-The work is being funded for five years by Vinnova, Sweden’s innovation agency, and the project partners in the national Vision-Driven Healthcare programme in Sweden.
-The environment is one of five innovation environments for health that have been given priority in Sweden.
-A large number of new projects and preliminary studies will be launched as part of the innovation environment.
-One result of the project is a new cooperation between Region Halland and Karolinska University Hospital which involves an algorithm for predicting mortality that has been developed in Halland being tested and evaluated at the hospital.
+Information-driven healthcare is funded for five years by Vinnova, Sweden’s national innovation agency, and the partners in the Vision-Driven Healthcare program in Sweden.
+This milieu is one of five innovation milieus for health that Vinnova has given priority.
+A large number of new projects and pre-studies are launching as part of the innovation milieu.